Aeness/ckeditor5-insert-image/README.md

  and open ckeditor5-build\sample\index.html (french) or ckeditor5-build\sample\index_en.html in a browser.

-##  CKEditor 5

-CKEditor 5 is an open source rich text editors : https://github.com/ckeditor/ckeditor5.

-##  ckeditor5-insert-image
+##  How use ckeditor5-insert-image

 It is a feature for CKEditor 5, that allow the user to insert images with http/https url.

 It is available with :
 - [Classic editor](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/overview.html#classic-editor)

-CKEditor 5 does not allow to add plugins/features to CKEditor 5 build (https://github.com/ckeditor/ckeditor5/issues/667).
-You have to build your own editor with the plugin/feature ckeditor5-insert-image.

-### Complete example - Adding a plugin to a build - Customize (bundled) editor build
+### Complete example - Adding a plugin to an existing build (customization and rebuild)

+It also possible to customize and rebuild an editor with the plugin/feature ckeditor5-insert-image.

 You can see the official doc [here](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/installing-plugins.html#adding-a-plugin-to-a-build).